MindfulLearner/MindfulLearner/README.md

 ## Programming Techniques

-- **⚡ Fortnite Turbo Building**: Leveraging rapid development strategies to construct robust, scalable, and maintainable code structures at lightning speed, grinding this season till i get UNREAL on C++
+- **⚡ Fortnite Turbo Building**: Leveraging rapid development strategies to construct robust, scalable, and maintainable code structures at lightning speed, grinding this season till i get UNREAL on C++ and exploting things.
 - **🎮 League of Legends Coding**: Continuously grinding my skills to climb the ranks, unlocking new levels of code mastery and efficiency.
 Trying my best to carry my team!
 Keep on Learning TEAM!

 ## Collaboration